The Bonika Shoto shear is genuine V10 Japanese Damascus Steel, don't be fooled by imitations.

-The Shoto shear is comparable to the $3,000.00 Matsuzaki Venus 7-Star Galazy series shear but priced much lower.
-The Shoto has the same V10 Japanese Damascus Steel found in the Matsuzaki 7 Star Shears.
+The Shoto shear is comparable to the $3,000.00 Matsuzaki Venus 7-Star Galaxy series shear but priced much lower.

 What is V10 Japanese Damascus steel?
 This is a special steel created in the ancient Samurai Sword tradition of layered or laminated steel called Tajyusou.
 Only Bonika Shears can offer you this exquisite treasure at this low of a price that can be passed on to future generations.